edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

         <Callout type="tip">

-          Curl does not encode non-US-ASCII characters.
-If you would like to test this match condition using curl, then you will need to create a mutually exclusive match section (i.e., IF / ELSE IF).
-Each conditional expression within that statement should contain this match condition with the Encoded option set to different values.
+          Curl does not encode non-US-ASCII characters. <!-- If you would like to test this match condition using curl, then you will need to create a mutually exclusive match section (i.e., IF / ELSE IF).
+Each conditional expression within that statement should contain this match condition with the Encoded option set to different values. -->

         </Callout>

 <edgejs>
 **Key information:**

 -   Although you may configure {{ PRODUCT }} to rewrite or redirect a URL, this relative path comparision will always be performed against the  request URL submitted by the client.
-Use the [Origin Path](#origin-path) feature to match on a rewritten or redirected URL.
+Use the [Origin Path](#origin-path) match condition to match on a rewritten or redirected URL.
 -   This relative path starts directly after the hostname.
 -   For the purpose of satisfying this condition, query strings in the URL are ignored.
 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters: